 We are committed to protecting, nurturing and safeguarding all members of our church, and especially children, young people and adults when they take part in our Services, groups and other activities.
 We operate according to ‘A Safe Church’, which outlines the Diocese of Southwark’s policies, procedures and guidelines for safeguarding.

 We will respond promptly and thoroughly to concerns about children, young people and adults at risk according to our procedures, recognising the need for confidentiality and the potential sensitivity of situations.
-We will do this in a structured way that involves our Parish Safeguarding Officers, Senior Pastoral Staff and the Diocesan Safeguarding Team.
+We will do this in a structured way that involves our Parish Safeguarding Officers, appropriate Church Officers and the Diocesan Safeguarding Team.